-- Legislation could negatively or positively impact the City's financial forecasts but will not be included until passed. - New programs representing recurring operating impacts should only be added after careful prioritization. - Compensation increase pool has been projected at 2% in FY's 2017 and 2018 and at 3% per year in FY's 2019 to 2021. - Health Insurance rates are projected to increase at a rate of 10% annually. - The Utility Fund Payment in Lieu of Taxes (PILOT) made to the General Fund is expected to increase 1% annually. - Changes in City Water and Sewer rates are estimated to increase by 7% for FY 2017, 6% for FY 2018 and 3% per year for FY's 2019 to 2021. - Natural Gas expenditures are projected to increase 2% annually. - Solid Waste expenditures are expected to increase by 3% annually. - Electricity rates are expected to remain flat. - Risk Allocation Charges are expected to increase by 5% in FY 2018 and again in FY 2020. - Overhead Allocation Charges are projected for FY's 2017 and 2018 based on forecasts prepared as part of the FY 2016 budget and to have 3% growth annually thereafter.
+- Legislation could negatively or positively impact the City's financial forecasts but will not be included until passed. - New programs representing recurring operating impacts should only be added after careful prioritization. - Revenues from credit card fees will be reduced during FY 2017 based on a staff recommendation to reduce the fee from 3% to 2%.
+An ordinance to make this change will be presented to the Council when an implementation plan is complete. - Compensation increase pool has been projected at 2% in FY's 2018 and 2019 and at 3% per year in FY's 2020 to 2022. - Health Insurance rates are projected to increase at a rate of 10% annually. - The Utility Fund Payment in Lieu of Taxes (PILOT) made to the General Fund is expected to increase 1% annually. - Changes in City Water and Sewer rates are estimated to increase by 5% for FY 2018, 6.5% for FY 2019, 1.5% for FY 2020, 3% per year for FY 2021 and 3.5% for FY 2022. - Natural Gas expenditures are projected to increase 2% annually. - Solid Waste expenditures are expected to increase by 3% annually. - Electricity rates are expected to remain flat. - Risk Allocation Charges are expected to increase by 5% in FY 2018, FY 2020 and FY 2022. - Overhead Allocation Charges are projected for FY's 2018 and 2019 based on forecasts prepared as part of the FY 2017 budget and to have 3% growth annually thereafter.